Guidelines for wine serving temperatures.

 Reds: In general they should be served at room temperature (or slightly cooler).
 However, some light reds will be better appreciated if they are chilled for a short period of time (1 hour in the refrigerator is enough) to bring their temperature down to approximately 60*F (15*C).

 Whites: They should be served chilled.
-The lighter the wine the cooler the temperature can be.
-Let’s say you should keep a light wine in the refrigerator for 4 hours (after that, chances are it will not get any colder any way) to bring the temperature down to 42-48*F, while a full-bodied white should be chilled for not much longer than one hour to a temperature around 60*F (same as a light red).
+The lighter the wine, the cooler the temperature can be.
+Let’s say you should keep a light wine in the refrigerator for 4 hours (after that, chances are it will not get any colder anyway) to bring the temperature down to 42-48*F, while a full-bodied white should be chilled for not much longer than one hour to a temperature around 60*F (same as a light red).
 If the wine is sweet or very aromatic, around 2 hours in the refrigerator (52-54*F) will do the trick.
+For restaurants, it is important that this temperature is stuck too, so bringing in commercial refrigeration repair services to tune up your equipment is key to ensure that they are not served incorrectly.

 |Type of Wine||Refrigeration||Serving Temperature C||Serving Temperature F|